2″an engagingly thoughtful and classy singer-songwriter”

 It is in the right hands.
 And that’s an apposite description for The Great Untold.
 It is a record written by a man at the peak of his powers, by a musician able to channel great beauty in songs that reveal the most human of truths.

-New Album The Great Untold out April 2018
+New Album The Great Untold was released April 2018

 “A collection of gloriously melodic songs 8/10” Uncut